WasatchPhotonics/ENLIGHTEN/docs/ARCHITECTURE.md

 - `GuideFeature`: currently deprecated, idea is to interactively prompt user with "good spectroscopy practices" (think Microsoft's "Clippy")

-- `HelpFeature`: responsible for online help
+- `HelpFeature`: responsible for online help, and the tooltip on the [?] button

-- `ImageResources`: used to access the various icons and images compiled-in from .rc files via rcc
+- `ImageResources`: used to access the various icons and images compiled into Python from .rc files via rcc / rebuild_resources.sh (stuff under assets/images)

 - **`MarqueeFeature`**: responsible for the "message bar" at the top of the screen